joonsoome/on-prem-zotero-webui/README.md

 - `.env.portainer.example` → `.env.portainer`: Portainer stack env file (same vars as staging) when deploying through the UI.
 - `.env` remains ignored; keep real secrets/paths out of the repo.
 - Metadata config (runtime templating for Web Library): `ZOTERO_API_KEY`, `ZOTERO_API_AUTHORITY_PART`, `ZOTERO_USER_SLUG`, `ZOTERO_USER_ID`, `ZOTERO_INCLUDE_MY_LIBRARY`, `ZOTERO_INCLUDE_USER_GROUPS`, and `ZOTERO_LIBRARIES_INCLUDE_JSON` let you point at zotero.org or an on-prem metadata source.
 Set these in your env file so the container renders `index.html` with the correct API host/user/groups.
+- Attachment routing: set `PDF_PROXY_BASE_URL` to a host the browser can reach (not localhost when accessing via NAS).
+Attachments/reader will use this proxy.
+- Upload gating: `WEB_LIBRARY_ALLOW_UPLOADS=false` (default in on-prem examples) hides/blocks WebUI uploads to Zotero Storage; use Zotero Desktop to sync attachments to WebDAV instead.

 ### Metadata configuration & troubleshooting